weijun-qiu/cpen442-pwCracker/README.md

 # cpen442-pwCracker
-Code for CPEN442 Assignment4
+Code for CPEN442 Assignment4.

-All executables in this repo is to be run on macos, except the .exe files.
+## Environment
+All code, except .exe files, in this project is targeting macOS 10.

 ## Build
 Makefile is provided.